readmeio/api-explorer/packages/markdown/README.md

 ## ReadMe-Flavored Syntax

-Our old editor compiled custom components, called "magic blocks", in to a custom JSON-based syntax.
-To provide seamless backwards-compatibility, the updated Markdown processor ships with built in support for parsing this magic block format and compiling it to a markdown-compatible syntax.
-In the main, this looks like pure markdown, with a few additional options:
+Our old editor compiled custom "Magic Block" components in to a proprietary, JSON-based syntax.
+To provide seamless backwards-compatibility, the updated Markdown processor ships with built in support for parsing this magic blocks format and compiling it to a markdown-compatible syntax.
+Mostly this looks just like pure ol' markdown, but with a bit of syntactic sugar on top.

 ### Multi-Code Blocks

 A tabbed interface for displaying multiple code blocks.
-These are written nearly identically to two plain markdown code blocks, except for the lack of an additional line break between them:
+These are written nearly identically to a series of vanilla markdown code snippets, except for the lack of an additional line separating each subsequent block:

     ```javascript
     export sum from 'sum';